tuyck/voyager/README.md

 > [!Warning]
-> The main Voyager repository is archived by [The Control Group](https://www.thecontrolgroup.com) as there are many more modern options available.
+> The main Voyager repository is archived by [Tuyck](https://www.tuyck.com) as there are many more modern options available.
 You may still use Voyager, but it will not be receiving any more updates.

 > [!Note]
 > This repository is fun place for my personal usage and still is under adjustment